steilerDev/icloud-photos-sync/README.md

 </p>

 ## Contributing & Feedback
 This tool (most likely) still contains issues and edge cases, that need to be addressed.
 Therefore, I hope for the support of the community, to fully understand the reverse-engineered API and discover the remaining bugs.
-I tried to make this code base as maintainable and automated as possible, in order to make future releases and contributions quick and easy, including [unit](https://steilerdev.github.io/icloud-photos-sync/dev/coverage/) & [API](https://github.com/steilerDev/icloud-photos-sync/actions/workflows/api-test.yml) tests.
+I tried to make this codebase as maintainable and automated as possible, in order to make future releases and contributions quick and easy, including [unit](https://steilerdev.github.io/icloud-photos-sync/dev/coverage/) & [API](https://github.com/steilerDev/icloud-photos-sync/actions/workflows/api-test.yml) tests.

-Please [open an issue](https://github.com/steilerDev/icloud-photos-sync/issues/new) (and attach the `.icloud-photos-sync.log`, stored in the `DATA_DIR`) for any bug you are experiencing.
-Additionally please [enable crash and error reporting](https://steilerdev.github.io/icloud-photos-sync/user-guides/error-reporting/), so this crash and all required technical details are recorded and reported.
+Please check [known issues](https://github.com/steilerDev/icloud-photos-sync/labels/known%20issue) before [opening an issue](https://github.com/steilerDev/icloud-photos-sync/issues/new?assignees=&labels=open&template=issue-template.md&title=).
+Always [enable crash and error reporting](https://steilerdev.github.io/icloud-photos-sync/user-guides/error-reporting/), so this crash and all required technical details are recorded and reported.